-There are six airports within 70 miles of Lansing, including Capital Regional International Airport in Lansing and Detroit Metropolitan Airport in Detroit.
+There are six airports within 70 miles of the Delta Township-Lansing area, including Capital Regional International Airport in Lansing and Detroit Metro Airport in Detroit.

-Scheduled commercial airline service is offered from Capital Region International Airport (www.flylansing.com), with Delta Air Lines routes to Atlanta, Detroit and Minneapolis/St. Paul and United Airlines routes to Chicago.
-Non-stop flights to Washington, D.C., also are available, as are seasonal trips to Orlando, Fla., and Cancun and Puerto Vallarta, Mexico.
+Scheduled commercial airline service is offered from Capital Region International Airport, with Delta Air Lines routes to Atlanta, Detroit and Minneapolis/St. Paul and United Airlines routes to Chicago.
+Non-stop flights to Washington, D.C., also are available, as are seasonal trips to the Caribbean, Fort Myers and Orlando, Fla., and Las Vegas.